 - Leading sectors by GDP – service sector 56.2%; industry 32%; agriculture 1.9%.
 Key sectors include aviation, transport engineering, pharmaceuticals, machinery, and tools

-- Main exports include – commodities: iron and steel, oil and fuel, wood, aluminum.
+- Main exports include – commodities: iron and steel, oil and fuel, wood, aluminium.
 Also, vehicles and vehicle parts, computers, broadcasting apparatus, office equipment

-- Main imports include – commodities: oil and fuels, iron and steel, aluminum, copper.
+- Main imports include – commodities: oil and fuels, iron and steel, aluminium, and copper.
 Also, broadcasting equipment, vehicle spares, office equipment, computers, and cars

 - Main trading partners – Germany, China, Slovakia, Poland, France, UK, Italy